-The salesperson and I run through every deal in our CRM that’s about to close in our CRM.
-They give me a status; for example, if we’re trying to sell to ACME corporation, I’ll ask the rep if they’ve reached out recently.
+The salesperson and I run through every deal in our CRM that’s about to close.
+They give me a status — for example, if we’re trying to sell to ACME corporation, I’ll ask the rep if they’ve reached out recently.

-Every rep’s goal is reaching out to 150 people per week over email or phone.
+Every rep’s goal is to reach out to 150 people per week over email or phone.
 During our meetings, I ask them how many emails and calls they’ve logged since our last meeting.

 If necessary, look at the data to get an exact number.
-It’s likely your reps will either overestimate or underestimate how much work they're doing.
+There's a good chance your reps will either overestimate or underestimate how much work they're doing.